MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

 ### Configure Microsoft Teams call recording

-1. Sign in to Dynamics 365, and go to your sales app.
+1. Sign in to Dynamics 365 Sales Hub app.

 2. Select the **change area** ![change area](media/change-area-icon.png) in the lower-left corner of the page, and then select **Sales Insights settings**.
     > [!div class="mx-imgBorder"]